robertdfrench/revolving-doors/00_begin/README.md

 ### Every lesson is its own project
 Each lesson has its own source code, README, and [Makefile](Makefile).
-You can build each one by entering its directory and typing `make test`.
+You can build each one by entering its directory and typing `gmake test`.
 That will build and execute the lesson to prove to you that it works.
 Your task is to read the code and understand why it works.
 To make this easy, each lesson builds on the prior one by adding the least possible amount of code.